top of page

 • Measure the vertical gradient of temperature, humidity and wind over different areas on and around the glacier.

-• Study the spatial and temporal variations of the different meteorological parameters observed.
+• Study the spatial and temporal variations of the meteorological parameters observed and assess the suitability of simple extrapolation and interpolation techniques.

 Moraines dating and relative dating of basement exposure